Nasrin Sotoudeh: Film appearances

-Sotoudeh makes an appearance in filmmaker Jafar Panahi's Taxi, when she sits in Panahi's car on her way to visit an imprisoned client.
-She is also portrayed in the 2020 film Nasrin, which focuses on her professional and personal life leading up to her second arrest in 2018.
+Sotoudeh makes an appearance in filmmaker Jafar Panahi's 2015 film Taxi, when she sits in Panahi's car on her way to visit an imprisoned client.

+She was the subject of a 2020 documentary film, Nasrin, filmed in secret in Iran about her ongoing activism and her professional and personal life leading up to her second arrest in 2018.
+Advised by Sotoudeh's husband, Nasrin was made by American filmmakers Jeff Kaufman and his wife Marcia Ross, and narrated by Olivia Colman.